katsuhisamaruyama/jxplatform3/README.md

 You can download the latest jar file (`jxplatform-3.x.x.jar`) from the [Releases](https://github.com/katsuhisamaruyama/jxplatform3/releases/latest) page.

-Alternatively, you can build jar files with the Gradle on your own environment.
+Alternatively, you can build a jar file with the Gradle on your own environment.

 ```
 git clone https://github.com/katsuhisamaruyama/jxplatform3/